jrief/django-formset/docs/source/richtext.rst

 This rich text area is based on the `Tiptap framework`_.
 This framework offers many more formatting options than currently implemented by the **django-formset** library.
-In the near future I will add many more of those control elements.
-Please help me to implement them by contributing to these projects.
+In the near future I will add them in a similar way to the existing control elements.
+Please help me to implement them by contributing to this project.

 .. _Tiptap framework: https://tiptap.dev/